oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 The web interface is still useful, especially for private or longer work.
 But shared usage is what taught the company what was possible.

-### 2. I built small connectors when an MCP server did not exist
+### 2. Build small connectors when an MCP server does not exist

 An agent becomes much more useful when it can reach the systems where the company actually works.
 Unfortunately, many internal and third-party systems still do not have a useful MCP server.
 This is less of a blocker than it first appears.

 If a service has an API and an OpenAPI specification, building a basic connector is now surprisingly fast.
-I can point a coding agent at the specification, describe the small set of operations we need, and ask it to build a simple package around them.
-Then I review the generated code, narrow the permissions, test it, and connect it to the agent.
+A coding agent can use the specification to build a simple package around the small set of operations needed.
+The generated code still needs review, narrow permissions, proper testing, and a deliberate connection to the agent.

 These connectors do not need to become ambitious integration platforms.
 In fact, making them boring is better.
 Expose a few clear operations, return structured results, handle errors properly, and keep credentials away from the model.

 The goal is not to reproduce the entire application through tools.
 It is to give the agent the capabilities needed for useful company workflows.

-This approach let me move without waiting for every vendor to ship an official MCP server.
+This approach made it possible to move without waiting for every vendor to ship an official MCP server.
 It also worked well for internal APIs, where an external connector was never going to exist anyway.

-### 3. I tracked how people actually used it
+### 3. Track how people actually use it

-I added usage analytics early.
-Not to create a leaderboard or measure who was "doing AI" correctly, but to understand what I had built.
+Usage analytics went in early.
+Not to create a leaderboard or measure who was "doing AI" correctly, but to understand what had been built.

 Basic data such as tool calls, token spend, recurring workflows, and usage by department answered questions that conversations alone could not: